rajasegar/ccl-demo-raja/README.md

 4. Support any common Common Lisp implementations (currently any supported by Roswell).

 ## licence
-heroku-app-common-lisp is licensed under the GNU Lesser General Public License.
+heroku-app-clozure-common-lisp is licensed under the GNU Lesser General Public License.

 ### why the LGPL?
 The GPL is specifically designed to reduce the usefulness of GPL-licensed code to closed-source, proprietary software.
 The BSD license (and similar) do not mandate code-sharing if the BSD-licensed code is modified by licensees.
 The LGPL achieves the best of both worlds: an LGPL-licensed library can be incorporated within closed-source proprietary code, and yet those using an LGPL-licensed library are required to release source code to that library if they change it.